ip1981/frotate/README.md

 =====

-Note that when neither `--keep` nor `--delete` option is given, the utility prints all intervals with all days in them _to standard error_.
+Note that when neither `--keep` nor `--delete` option is given, the utility prints all intervals with all days _to standard error_ and exits with non-zero code.
 In production you will need to specify `--keep` or `--delete` explicitly.

 ```
 Usage: frotate ([-k|--keep] | [-d|--delete]) [-b|--base BASE] DAY...